good-ware/js-mysql/README.md

   // host: '0.0.0.0', // This is the default
   // port: 3306, // This is the default
   // user: 'root', // This is the default
-  // database: 'mysql', // Ths is the default
+  // database: 'mysql', // This is the default
   password: 'password',
+  usePool: true, // Defaults to 10 connections (see )
 };

 const connector = new mysql(config, console.log); // The second parameter is a logger function